Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Compilation Methodology

 \subsection{Expanding the Search Space}

 In our tree search framework, the searching and search space construction happen simultaneously.
 At each step, we will find the node with the minimum cost and expand the next generation of child nodes.
-The question is how to choose gates properly for the child nodes.
-Especially when the compilation involves a syndrome gadget.
+The question is how to choose gates properly for the child nodes, including in the case when the compilation involves a syndrome gadget.

-Before we expand the search space, we want to know all the possible valid gates we can choose in the next step, then we can choose different combinations of those gates that can be beneficial to the circuit depth reduction.
-Gates in each circuit component do not have strict time dependency, however, circuit components do have.
+Before we expand the search space, we want to know all the possible valid gates for the next step.
+Then, we can choose different combinations of those gates that can be beneficial to the circuit depth reduction.
+Gates in each circuit component do not have strict time dependency; however, circuit components do have.
 We define the gate dependency constraint across different circuit components.

 \textbf{Constraint 1. } If a gate $g(a,b)$ in the circuit component $i$ is executed, then all gates in the circuit component $j$ involving qubit $a$ and $b$ have to be finished, where $i > j$.